The fascination of the quantum world in two free downloadable pdf books.

 |Appendix B||Numbers and vector spaces||192|

-You can help to make these two books the best available introductions to quantum physics: please send us improvements and suggestions to email@example.com.
+You are welcome to help making these two books the best available introductions to quantum physics: please send your improvements and suggestions to email@example.com.
 And enjoy the reading!

 |Download volume V||MOTION INSIDE MATTER - PLEASURE, TECHNOLOGY AND STARS|